Nogaemi76/OC_P2_angular/README.md

 ## Libraries

 Chart.js - JavaScript charting library

 PrimeNG - Open source native Angular UI components

 ## Project Description

 This project displays informations about the previous olympic games.

-It contains 2 main pages (Home and Detail) and a third NotFound page
+It contains 2 main pages (Home and Detail) and a third NotFound page:
 - page Home: displays a pie chart with Medals per country
 - page Detail: displays a line chart with Number of Medals by year for one country
 - page NotFound: page 404 with BackHome button

-Additional Info included in pages
+Additional Info included in pages:
 - page Home: Number of JOs, Number of countries
 - page Detail: Number of Entries, Total number of medals, Total number of athletes

-Navigation from Home Page to Detail Page is done by click on slice of each country Navigation from Detail Page to Home Page is done by click on BackHome button
+Navigation from Home Page to Detail Page is done by click on slice of each country

+Navigation from Detail Page to Home Page is done by click on BackHome button

 ## Authors